 - In 2018, Congress passed the Federal Aviation Administration (FAA) Reauthorization Act with an amendment to allow commercial aircraft manufacturers and the 533 U.S. commercial airports to opt out of using PFAS-containing foam by 2021.
 PFAS-containing firefighting foam is currently required to be used on military bases.

 - Food: PFAS can build up in crops, fish, and livestock, ultimately contaminating the food we eat.
-In addition, when PFAS are used in food packaging, such as sandwich wrappers and takeout containers, they can migrate to our food.
+In addition, when PFAS are used in food packaging, such as bags, sandwich wrappers and takeout containers, they can migrate to our food.

 - Indoor air and dust: When PFAS are used in products such as stain-proofing for furniture and carpets or waterproofing for clothing, these items become “PFAS factories,” releasing the chemicals over time into air and dust.